Billing & Payments

 Financial Aid Distribution

 Awarded financial aid will begin to post to student accounts ten days before the official start of the semester.
 Financial aid is credited toward your tuition, fees, room and meal plan charges.
-Any financial aid monies in excess of your current charges will be mailed to your PAWS mailing address.
+Any financial aid monies in excess of your current charges will be refunded by paper check or ACH.

 If you wish to have any excess aid pay other allowable charges on PAWS, you must sign a Student Financial Aid Authorization Form (see Bursar Online Forms).
 Return the completed form to the Accounts Receivable Office prior to your financial aid posting to your PAWS account.